Umami Pot

 Ingredients

-• 1 package instant ramen
+• 1 package chicken-flavored instant ramen

-• 2.1 oz boneless chicken thigh (cut into bite-sized pieces) or ground chicken
+• 2.1 oz boneless chicken thigh (cut into bite-sized pieces)

 Prevent your screen from going dark